ibm-watson-data-lab/Spark-Twitter-Watson-Dashboard/README.md

 <p>To start the build manually, call <code>gulp build</code></p>

-###Deploy
+### Deploy

-To deploy to Bluemix, simply:
+To deploy to IBM Cloud, simply:

     $ cf push

-**Note:** You may notice that Bluemix assigns a URL to your application containing a random word.
+**Note:** You may notice that IBM Cloud assigns a URL to your application containing a random word.
 This is defined in the `manifest.yml` file where the `random-route` key set to the value of `true`.
-This ensures that multiple people deploying this application to Bluemix do not run into naming collisions.
+This ensures that multiple people deploying this application to IBM Cloud do not run into naming collisions.
 To specify your own route, remove the `random-route` line from the `manifest.yml` file and add a `host` key with the unique value you would like to use for the host name.

 ### Privacy Notice